-“Take the bitter taste of this night and move on…” This evening, I read this phrase in a New York Times article “Mexico Earthquake, Strongest in a Century, Kills Dozens.”
-The reporter spoke with a man named Alberto Briseño, and this Mexico City earthquake survivor managed to share words of hopeful resignation amidst the chaos.
+“Take the bitter taste of this night and move on…” This evening, I read that phrase in a New York Times article “Mexico Earthquake, Strongest in a Century, Kills Dozens.”
+The reporter had spoken with Mexico City earthquake survivor, Alberto Briseño, who managed to share words of hopeful resignation amidst the chaos.
 “Moving on,” Briseño said, “it’s what Mexicans do so well.”

 By a strange conjunction of events, the day of this historic earthquake, September 8, 2017, was already marked on my calendar.
 Weeks ago, I’d written “Rocky Behr’s estate sale” there.
 I’d wanted to go to the estate sale, which was happening at the Folk Tree shop in Pasadena, but I didn’t make it.
 It was strange because the two events were so poetically linked: loss and echoes of loss for the same zone of Mexico.
 For decades, Rocky, this doyenne of Mexican folk craft supported countless artists and artisans in that zone and had been a kind of folk hero for me as well.

 I barely spoke to Rocky, but she was mythic to me.
 I’d often see her behind the counter of her shop, which she ran for three decades.
 I was maybe just another customer there, but her death hit me deeply.
 In her death was a loss of my own.
 I could almost not come close to describing what the shop has meant to me over the years.
 It certainly had soul, filled to the brim with traditional and contemporary arts from various regions to the south of LA—and beyond.